ssharpjr/loader-controller/ProjectNotes.md

 # Hardware Parts List and Notes:
 ##### Loader Power Control:
-- AC power is controlled by a Powertail II device.
-A signal from the MPC will trigger the PT2 on whan all logic passes.
+- AC power is controlled by a Powertail Switch II (PTS) device.
+A signal from the MPC will trigger the PTS on when all logic passes.
-- A non-invasive current sensor (split core Current Transformer [CT]) will detect the presence of AC power coming out of the PT2.
-It will know when the loader is unplugged (or power is lost through the PT2).
+- ~~A non-invasive current sensor (split core Current Transformer [CT]) will detect the presence of AC power coming out of the PTS.
+It will know when the loader is unplugged (or power is lost through the PTS).~~  This will not work because the loader is not constantly on.
+It turns on when more material is required.
+- A 3.3V (or 5V leveled to 3.3V) power adapter will be plugged into the output of the PTS.
+The 3.3VDC output is sent to the MPC to determine the state of the AC output loadline on the PTS.
-    + If the MPC signal is HIGH and the CT signal goes low, turn off the MPC signal, turning off the loader.
+    + If the MPC signal is HIGH and the power adapter signal goes low, turn off the MPC signal, turning off the loader and resetting the whole process.

 ##### LCD Feedback:
 - Keep the user informed of the current state of the loader (running/stopped) and the current step in the validation process.